tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/user-guides/connect-wallet.md

 ## Getting Started

-MimbokuSwap is a decentralized platform that doesn't rely on traditional user accounts.
+Mimboku is a decentralized platform that doesn't rely on traditional user accounts.
 We don't store any personal data, and every interaction occurs through the use of Web3 wallets.
-Connecting your wallet unlocks all of MimbokuSwap’s features, allowing you to interact with the platform securely.
+Connecting your wallet unlocks all of Mimboku’s features, allowing you to interact with the platform securely.

-MimbokuSwap supports various wallet options.
+Mimboku supports various wallet options.
 Please refer to the provider’s documentation for setup instructions.

 ## How to Connect Your Wallet